gjtorikian/nak/README.md

 `nak -G '*.js' 'function' .`

-Find all files ending in `js`, in the current directory,  with the word `function`.
+Find all files ending in `js`, in the current directory, with the phrase `function`.

+`nak -a ../.gitignore -i 'def' .`

+Find all files in the current directory, with the phrase in `def` (case-insensitive), in the current directory; also, use the _.gitignore_ rules from the folder above

+`nak -d '*.less' -w 'mixin' .`

+Find all files in the current directory that are not `.less`, with the phrase `mixin` (whole word), in the current directory

 # Why?

 After reading Felix's [Faster than C](https://github.com/felixge/faster-than-c) notes, I became inspired to just write a **fast** `ack` clone, in Node.js.

-Previously, TJ had [written an `ack` clone in Node](https://github.com/visionmedia/search), but his code was not very performant.
-At least, it was slower than `ack`.

 I benchmarked and rewrote and learned a lot.
-While `nak` does not support _everything_ `ack` does, it does nearly everything `ag` does, and, at least, 100% supports everything needed for Cloud9.
+While `nak` does not support _everything_ `ack` does, it does nearly everything `ag` does.

 # Benchmarks